Emperor of Japan: Origins

-Disputes and Instability (10th century)
+Disputes and instability (10th century)

 The growth of the samurai class from the 10th century gradually weakened the power of the imperial family over the realm, leading to a time of instability.
 Emperors are known to have come into conflict with the reigning shogun from time to time.
 Some instances, such as Emperor Go-Toba's 1221 rebellion against the Kamakura shogunate and the 1336 Kenmu Restoration under Emperor Go-Daigo, show the power struggle between the Imperial Court in Kyoto and the military governments of Japan.

-Factional control (530s–1867) and Shōguns (1192–1867)
+Factional control (530s–1867) and shōguns (1192–1867)

-There have been six non-imperial families who have controlled Japanese emperors: the Soga (530s–645), the Fujiwara (850s–1070), the Taira (1159–1180s), the Minamoto and Kamakura Bakufu (1192–1333), the Ashikaga (1336–1565), and the Tokugawa (1603–1867).
+There have been seven non-imperial families who have controlled Japanese emperors: the Soga (530s–645), the Fujiwara (850s–1070), the Taira (1159–1180s), the Minamoto (1192–1199), the Hōjō (1199–1333), the Ashikaga (1336–1565), and the Tokugawa (1603–1867).
 However, every shogun from the Minamoto, Ashikaga, and Tokugawa families had to be officially recognized by the emperors, who were still the source of sovereignty, although they could not exercise their powers independently from the shogunate.

 During the major part of 1192 to 1867, political sovereignty of the state was exercised by the shōguns or their shikken regents (1203–1333), whose authority was conferred by Imperial warrant.
 When Portuguese explorers first came into contact with the Japanese (see Nanban period), they described Japanese conditions in analogy, likening the emperor with great symbolic authority, but little political power, to the pope, and the shōgun to secular European rulers (e.g., the Holy Roman emperor).
 In keeping with the analogy, they even used the term "emperor" in reference to the shōguns and their regents, e.g. in the case of Toyotomi Hideyoshi, whom missionaries called "Emperor Taico-sama" (from Taikō and the honorific sama).
 A Dutch embassy report used similar terminology in 1691.
 Empress Go-Sakuramachi was the last ruling empress of Japan and reigned from 1762 to 1771.
 During the Sakoku period of 1603 to 1868, there was very limited trade between Japan and foreigners.
 The Dutch were the only westerners who had limited access to Japan.